agomsan/final/frontend/README.md

-# Frontend Tattoo
+# Frontend Insurance Application
-Welcome to the Frontend Tattoo project!
-This repository contains the frontend code for our tattoo booking application.
+Welcome to the Frontend Insurance project!
+This repository contains the frontend code for our Insurance booking application.

 ## Installation

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/agomsan/frontend-tattoo`
+1. Clone the repository: `git clone https://github.com/agomsan/final/'
-2. Navigate to the project directory: `cd frontend-tattoo`
+2. Navigate to the project directory: `cd final
 3. Install the dependencies: `npm install`

 ## Usage